 Housing Authority of the City of Cocoa has 327 units (Elderly and Family)

-Public Housing waiting list is currently open on a limited basis:
+Public Housing waiting list is currently closed.

 The Cocoa Housing Authority serves approximately 327 low-income public housing households, providing safe, decent and affordable housing.
 Public housing provides homes for families, the elderly and those with disabilities.